 Sydney Opera House: A Visitor's Guide

-Among all the tourist attractions in Sydney, the magnificent Opera House is the shining star.
-Perched on Bennelong Point, a tongue of land protruding into Sydney Harbour, this UNESCO World Heritage Site comprises a complex of roofs shaped like huge shells or billowing sails that blend beautifully with its waterfront location.
-The glistening harbor surrounds it on three sides and the palm-studded Royal Botanic Gardens border it to the south.
+Among all the tourist attractions in Sydney, the magnificent Sydney Opera House is the shining star.
+Perched on Bennelong Point, a tongue of land protruding into Sydney Harbour, this UNESCO World Heritage Site has become almost synonymous with Sydney itself.

 In 1999, the Sydney Opera House Trust and NSW Government spearheaded a reconciliation with Utzon and encouraged him to submit a set of design principles to guide further work on the building.
 In 2004, a year after the Opera House celebrated its 30th birthday, the NSW premier opened the newly refurbished Reception Hall, a collaboration of the inspired Danish architect, and renamed it the Utzon Room in his honor.
 This room is the first authentic Utzon interior in the building.

 After 2004, Utzon collaborated with his architect son on several other building improvements.
 The most significant was The Colonnade, which opened up the shared foyers of the Playhouse; The Studio; and Drama Theatre, with large windows and glass doors, so visitors can enjoy harbor views from these areas.
 Queen Elizabeth II opened the project in 2006, formally recognizing the talented Utzon for his incredible vision.

 Today, the Sydney Opera House is undergoing a $202 million renovation to improve acoustics in some of the performance spaces; upgrade technology; and open up new areas to the public, also making it more accessible to visitors with disabilities.
 The project should be complete by 2021.